jgclark/NotePlan-tools/README.md

 - But you can add another custom date format to use by setting the `RE_DATE_FORMAT_CUSTOM` variable (see below).
 The dates matched by this regular expression must additionally be caapble of being correctly parsed by ruby's Date.parse() built-in command, over which I have no control.

 ### Create new Calendar Events
 NotePlan allows for time-blocking, but this only works to its in-built calendar display.
 With npTools you also create full events that are visible and editable in Apple Calendar, or any other apps that use iCloud.
-To do this use the `#create_event` tag is used on a line (task, comment or heading) with a timeblocking command such as `3:00-3:45[AM|PM]` or `3PM` and location such as `at Jim's`.
+To do this use the `#create_event` tag is used on a line (task, comment or heading) with a timeblocking command such as `3:00-3:45[AM|PM]` or `3-5pm` or `3PM` and location such as `at Jim's`.
 This allows for meeting events to be listed on a day, and also created in the calendar.
 In combination with the date offset patterns above, it further allows scheduling preparation time days or hours before events.

 For example to create a meeting event:
 ```
-### Project X Meeting #create_event 10:00am at Jim's
+### Project X Meeting #create_event 10:30am at Jim's
 ```

 To extend this and use the date templates, add a timed task with calendar entry to do some associated tasks 5 days before it, and the following morning:
 ```
-### Project X Meeting 21-12-2020 #create_event 10:00am at Jim's
+### Project X Meeting 21-12-2020 #create_event 10:30am at Jim's
 * write and circulate agenda {-5d} #create_event 4pm
-* send out actions {1d} #create_event 9:00
+* send out actions {1d} #create_event 9am
 ```

 ![Video showing event creation](npTools-create_event.gif)

-Important notes:
+Notes on this:
 - If no finish time is set, then the event defaults to an hour.
-- You can use the shortcut `3PM` when you don't need to specify the minutes -- though NotePlan currently doesn't recognise this syntax for time blocks
+- You can use the shortcut `3PM` or `3-5PM` when you don't need to specify the minutes -- though NotePlan itself currently doesn't recognise this syntax for time blocks
 - If am/AM or pm/PM isn't given, then the hours are assumed to be in 24-hour clock
-- It's best to put any `at place` location at the end of the line, as there's no easy way of telling how a location finishes, so it will use the rest of the line.
+- It's best to put any `at place` location at the end of the line, as there's no easy way of telling how a location finishes, so it will use the rest of the line as the location.
 - Any indented following lines are copied to the event description, with leading whitespace removed.
 - Under the hood this uses AppleScript, and takes a few seconds per event.
 Once it has run succesfully the `#create_event` is changed to `#event_created` so that it won't be triggered again.
-- There are some settings that need to be configured for this: see Installation and Configuration below.
+- There are some calendar settings that need to be configured for this: see Installation and Configuration below.

 ### Extend the existing @repeat mechanism
 It **creates new repeats** for newly completed tasks that include a `@repeat(interval)`, on the appropriate future date.